 - Be Suspicious of Links and Attachments – Do not click on them unless you are 100 percent certain of their origin.

 Join the Fight Against Cyber Criminals

 There’s one more thing you can do.
-If you’re young and considering your career options or maybe you’re unsatisfied with your work and looking for a career change, consider becoming a Cyber and Network Security Professional.
-Clearly, it’s job that’s in demand.
-At ECPI University, we offer a program that allows you to embark on this career is a relatively short period of time.
+If you’re young and considering your options or maybe you’re unsatisfied with your work and looking for a life change, consider becoming a Cyber and Network Security Professional.
+At ECPI University, we offer a program that allows you to embark on this path in a relatively short period of time.

 Through our year-round, accelerated schedule, you can earn a Bachelor of Science in Computer and Information Science with a Major in Cyber and Network Security in as little as 2.5 years.
 Our classes are led by industry professionals who have real-world experience, and our hands-on curriculum can prepare you to:

 - Monitor and defend networks

 - Administer, manage, and troubleshoot hardware, software, or services